 1. Preheat your oven to 375 degrees Fahrenheit.

-2. In a medium sized non-metallic bowl, mix together the rosemary, thyme, black pepper, cayenne, cinnamon, sea salt, and brown sugar.
+2. In a large bowl, mix together the rosemary, thyme, black pepper, cayenne, cinnamon, sea salt, and brown sugar.
 Set aside.

-3. Lightly beat the egg whites until they are frothy.
+3. In another large bowl, lightly beat the egg whites until they are frothy.

 4. Stir the maple syrup into the frothy egg whites.

 5. Combine the spiced herb mixture with the egg whites.

 6. Fold the mixed nuts into the egg whites ensuring all the nuts are coated evenly.

 7. Spread the mixture onto a silicone-lined sheet pan.
 Do not use aluminum foil as a pan liner because the nut mixture will stick to the foil and make a mess.
 Been there, done that.

 8. Bake the nut mixture for 15 – 20 minutes or until the nuts are golden brown.
 Stir the mixture every 5 minutes to ensure that the nuts don’t stick together.

 9. Cool the nuts in the sheet pan on top of a rack making sure that you stir them as they cool down.

 10. Store the nuts up to 5 days at room temperature in an airtight container.

 11. Warm the nuts in the oven for a few minutes prior to serving or just serve them at room temperature.

 Makes 2 cups of Savory Spiced Mixed Nuts.
 Offer with your favorite beverage.